SyncfusionExamples/how-to-format-wpf-datagrid-caption-summary-in-print-preview/README.md

 # how-to-format-wpf-datagrid-caption-summary-in-print-preview

-How to format [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) CaptionSummary in PrintPreview?
+This sample show cases how to format [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) CaptionSummary in PrintPreview?

-By default, the caption summary content and style will not be rendered in the PrintPreview dialog of [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
-To format CaptionSummary styles in PrintPriview, a custom print manager can be inherited from GridPrintManager and the GetPrintCaptionSummaryCell method can be overridden to update the style.
+The caption summary content and style will not be rendered in the PrintPreview dialog of [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
+To format CaptionSummary styles in PrintPriview, a custom print manager can be inherited from `GridPrintManager` and the `GetPrintCaptionSummaryCell` method can be overridden to update the style.

 ```C#
 public class CustomPrintManagerBase : GridPrintManager